 It should hardly be necessary to point out that voluntary or habitual loyalties are preferable to involuntary ones.
 The opportunities afforded by customer relationship management are maximized by customer-oriented companies to enable them to actively shape these relationships.
 Customer

-Customer oyalty management
+Customer loyalty management

 loyalty management systematically analyzes and plans the measures required to approach potential and current customers with the aim of establishing, maintaining, and intensifying relationships.
 Customer loyalty management is also responsible for implementing and monitoring these measures (Homburg & Bruhn 2013, 8).
 Customer loyalty management is primarily concerned with the endogenous causes of loyalty (e.g., customer satisfaction or barriers to switching) and attempts to inﬂuence these in the interests of the company.
 Of course, it is in the interests of the company to derive economic benefit from the customer by, for example, concluding long-term contracts.
 However, companies must strive for long-term customer loyalty, through achieving customer satisfaction in particular (Bruhn & Georgi 2013, 679).
 This approach is based on the view that customer satisfaction leads to higher customer loyalty and thus the economic success of the company.
 Even if this approach appears theoretically very plausible and the connection between customer satisfaction and economic success has been shown in various studies, it must be pointed out that this is not a universal law.
 It is therefore advisable in all cases to review customer retention activities in terms of their profitability (Bruhn & Georgi 2013, p.
 679 et seq.).